Nicola Swinburne’s Biography

 The story from San Francisco to Milan to York

 She founded her own school, called Mandolin Serenade in San Francisco in 2004 and through it taught over 100 students to play Classical and Italian mandolin.
-She also taught through the Community Music Center in San Francisco, Gryphon Strings in Palo Alto, and Albany Community Center and has given numerous public workshops at festivals and local music stores.

 By gathering her students together, in 2005 she began what became the San Francisco Mandolin Orchestra.
 The orchestra then grew through the addition of other instruments (mandola, mandocello, guitar, double bass, harp, and occasional percussion and bass viol) and with the help of other musicians in the community.
 In 2009 she handed the musical direction of the orchestra to Achille Bocus, then the conductor of the Orchestra a Plettro, Città di Milano and she played in the orchestra.
 In 2014 she left the San Francisco Bay Area for Milan and joined two orchestras, the Orchestra a Plettro (conductor Augusto Scibilia) and Amici del Mandolino (conductor Vittorio Naldi).